jasonsbarr/foundations-of-programming-javascript/docs/intro/computers.md

 Thus Lovelace anticipated the implications of modern computing, which is used in just about every area in which humans work and play, to a far greater degree than even the designer of the first complete computer could even imagine.

-Let's start learning how to make her vision a reality!
+Let's start learning how to make her vision a reality with JavaScript!